112th Territorial Defense Brigade (Ukraine): Formation

-Russo-Ukrainian War

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-During first day of invasion, Brigade was fully filled with reservist, who manned hundreds of roadblocks.
-On 27 February brigade had filled all available vacancies in all it's battalions.
-Since there was abundance of volunteers, a decision was made to raise a new brigade in Kyiv.
-Battalions 130, 204, 205, 206, 207 were transferred to 241st Kyiv City Defense Brigade.
+When the full-scale Russian invasion of Ukraine began on 24 February 2022, the brigade was fully filled with reservists who manned hundreds of roadblocks.
+Just three days later, the brigade had filled all available vacancies in all its battalions; the abundance of volunteers prompted the decision to raise a new brigade in Kyiv.
+On 14 April 2022, Commander-in-Chief of the Armed Forces of Ukraine Valerii Zaluzhnyi issued a decree that transformed the 241st Territorial Defense Battalion into the headquarters of the new 241st Brigade.
+Battalions 130, 204, 205, 206, 207 were transferred to the 241st Kyiv City Defense Brigade.

-Brigade was active in Battle of Kyiv, Battle of Hostomel, Battle of Brovary, Battle of Moshchun, Battle of Bucha, Battle of Irpin, Capture of Chernobyl, 2022 Kharkiv counteroffensive, 2022 Kherson counteroffensive and Battle of Bakhmut.
+The brigade was active in the battles of Kyiv, Hostomel, Brovary, Moshchun, Bucha, Irpin, and took part in combat in Chernobyl.

-206th Territorial Defense Battalion was raised for defense of Kyiv and was equipped and financed by former president Petro Poroshenko.
-Deputies and supporters of European Solidarity party joined the battalion.
-During first week of fighting battalion took part in defense of Obolonskyi District during Battle of Kyiv.
-In following days fought in Battle of Hostomel and evacuated women and children during Battle of Irpin.
+The 206th Territorial Defense Battalion was raised for defense of Kyiv and was equipped and financed by former president Petro Poroshenko.
+Deputies and supporters of the European Solidarity party joined the battalion.
+During the first week of fighting the battalion took part in the defense of Obolonskyi District during the Battle of Kyiv.
+In following days fought in the Battle of Hostomel and evacuated women and children during the Battle of Irpin.

-207th Territorial Defense Battalion began forming in January and was formed on 27 February 2022.
+The 207th Territorial Defense Battalion began forming in January and was completed by 27 February 2022.
 It was commanded by Yushko Viktor.

-On 2 April a special security company was raised for protection of critical infrastructure.
+On 2 April, a special security company was raised for protection of critical infrastructure.
 During a military oath ceremony, Vitali Klitschko noted that 7 members of Kyiv City Council joined the company.

-128th Territorial Defense Battalion was deployed to Chuhuiv in May and remained there as of early August.
+On 6 June, Mayor of Brovary Ihor Sapozhko announced that 250 soldiers took oath with the 55th special purpose battalion.

+The 128th Territorial Defense Battalion was deployed to Chuhuiv in May, after taking part in the defense of Kyiv and remained there as of early August.
+In September 2022, a unit of the 112th Brigade took part in the recapture of Shevchenkove amid a Ukrainian counteroffensive in Kharkiv Oblast.
+The Kyiv territorial defense units were the first storm the Russian positions in the village of Mykolaivka on the morning of 7 September 2022, thus launching the Ukrainian offensive in the Chuhuiv Raion from which Shevchenkove was taken.
+Within six days, the unit advanced 45 km, reaching Vovchansk.
+By 11 September, the brigade's 244th Battalion had restored Ukrainian control over the Kharkiv Oblast villages of Martove, Khotimlia, Zarichne, Bereznyky, Buhaivka, Sosnovyi Bir, Ukraiinske, Pil'na, Shevchenkove, Shevchenkove Pershe, Vyshneve, Hontarivka, Berezhne, Tomakhivka and Seredivka.

-244th Territorial Defense Battalion has been active since at least middle of July.
+The 244th Territorial Defense Battalion has been active since at least middle of July.

-On 29 August the brigade received its battle flag.
+On 29 August, the brigade received its battle flag.

+In October, the 11th Special Purpose Battalion was stationed near Pravdyne, and later near Snihurivka.
+As of 3 April 2023, the battalion was still in Kherson area.

+On 19 April 2023, the Come Back Alive foundation announced that brigade had received three pick-up trucks, radios, generators, Starlink terminals and other equipment for the "Long arms of TrO" project deigned to give 120 mm mortars to those units.